jimmiebtlr/assets/README.md

 If you want to help contribute presets look in `presets.js` for examples :)

 ## Configuration
-Make a new file in your Meteor app directory called `config.assets`
+Make a new file in your app directory called `config.assets`

 Example Assets Config
 ```json